grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 InfluxDB - Grafana.md

   ![Create Dashboard](./images/InfluxDB-Grafana/grafana-new-dashboard.png)
 - Click `Graph` to create a new graph panel:
   ![Create Graph Panel](./images/InfluxDB-Grafana/grafana-new-graph-panel.png)
+- Hover over any part of the panel to display the actions menu (three dots) on the top right corner.
-- Click the `Panel title` and then `Edit` to set up the graph panel:
+- Click the menu and select **Edit** to set up the graph panel:
   ![Edit Graph Panel](./images/InfluxDB-Grafana/grafana-configure-graph-panel.png)
 - Set the panel data source to your `myk6db` database and click the `SELECT mean(value)...` statement to edit the metric: